-The environment and social compliance audit is a document of the borrower.
-The views expressed herein do not necessarily represent those of ADB's Board of Directors, Management, or staff, and may be preliminary in nature.
-Your attention is directed to the "Term of Use" section of this website.
+The environment and social compliance audit report is a document of the borrower.
+The views expressed herein do not necessarily represent those of ADB's Board of Directors, Management, or staff.
+Your attention is directed to the "Terms of Use" section of this website.

-Environmental & Social Compliance Report
+Environmental & Social Compliance Audit Report